 Do you need a license to ride a dirt bike in California?

-Just as with a regular motorcycle, you need a Class M license to ride a street legal dirt bike in California.
-Applying for a license is easy if you’re over 18: It involves passing a written and vision test and passing a driving test.
+Just as with a regular motorcycle, you need a Class M license to ride a street-legal dirt bike in California.
+Applying for a license is easy if you’re over 18 years old.
+It involves passing written, vision and driving tests.